Michael Ruppert: Death

-On April 13, 2014, Ruppert was found dead at home, in Napa County just outside the Calistoga, California city limits.
+On April 13, 2014, Ruppert was found dead at his home, in Napa County just outside the Calistoga, California city limits.
 Ruppert died of a single self-inflicted gunshot wound to the head.
 This was confirmed by close friend, property owner, and landlord Jack Martin.
 Martin found Ruppert's body and suicide note.
 According to his business partner and last attorney of record, Wesley Miller, Ruppert shot himself after taping his final broadcast of The Lifeboat Hour with friend and colleague Carolyn Baker, Ph.D.

 On the subject of his own death, Ruppert said:

 The question I am asked most frequently at my lectures is why I haven't been killed yet.
 I have two answers.
 First, it is not cost-effective, and the response would cause more problems than it would solve.
 I am not important enough to kill.

 Secondly, I will not die one minute before God has decided.